 - Hourly wage miscalculation: Overtime pay is based on an employee’s regular hourly wage, so some employers try to reduce overtime premiums by purposely omitting certain types of compensation when calculating regular wages.
 Examples include neglecting to count compensation like commissions, shift differentials, or performance-based bonuses in an employee’s hourly rate.

-The Employment and Consumer Law Group Is Here to Protect You
+The Employment and Commerce Law Group Is Here to Protect You

 To schedule your free case review, call or contact us today.